conor-ob/cv/src/content/education/tud.md

 sort: 1
 ---

-Graduated with a First Class Honours 4.12 GPA and won the Salesforce Prize for Best Graduating Student in DT265.
+Graduated with a First Class Honours 4.12 GPA and won the Salesforce prize for best graduating student in DT265.